hazelcast/hazelcast-platform-training/Lab1.md

  ![Setup done](/images/setup-5.png)

-3. Open a terminal window, navigate to the Haelcast Platform directory, then use `sh management-center/bin/start.sh` to launch Management Center.
+3. Open a terminal window, navigate to the Hazelcast Platform directory, then use `hz-mc start` to launch Management Center.

+> Note: Make sure you have Hazelcast Management Center installed.
+Follow this to get it installed. https://docs.hazelcast.com/management-center/5.3/getting-started/install

 4. In your browser, open [localhost:8080](http://localhost:8080).

 ![Management Center Dashboard](/images/mchome.png)

-5. Go to `Streaming > Jobs`.
+5. Go to `Stream Processing > Jobs`.
 Click on the running job.

 ![List of Jobs](/images/mcjoblist.png)